CO3-UPV/Identification_DC_Motor_State_Space_with_Matlab/README.md

-# Identification of a DC Motor in State Space with Simulink
+# Identification of a DC Motor in State Space with Matlab

 ## Componentes previos